-- The complainant shall set forth in detail the specific allegations against the respondent and the facts that support the allegations.
-The complainant shall submit any available evidence that supports the complaint, including documents, records, names of witnesses and other evidence. complaint shall be in writing, signed and sworn by the complainant and notarized.
-The board shall prescribe the form on which a complaint shall be filed. - Failure to satisfy a nonsubstantive requirement for filing a complaint does not invalidate the complaint. - The board shall not accept or consider a D. complaint unless the complaint is filed within three years from the last date on which the alleged conduct or breach occurred or from the last date on which a reasonable person would have discovered the facts upon which the complaint is based. - Ε. When a complaint is filed, the director shall present the complaint to the complaint review committee and make recommendations whether the conduct alleged in the complaint is within the civil enforcement jurisdiction of the board and warrants investigation. - F. The complaint review committee shall dismiss a .204365.5 complaint that is frivolous, unfounded or outside the board's civil enforcement jurisdiction within ten days of receipt of the complaint.
+- The complainant shall set forth in detail the В. specific allegations against the respondent and the facts that support the allegations.
+The complainant shall submit any available evidence that supports the complaint, including documents, records, names of witnesses and other evidence.
+The complaint shall be in writing, signed and sworn by the complainant and notarized. - Failure to satisfy a nonsubstantive requirement for filing a complaint does not invalidate the complaint. - The board shall not accept or consider a complaint unless the complaint is filed within two years from the last date on which the alleged conduct or breach occurred or from the last date on which a reasonable person would have discovered the facts upon which the complaint is based. - Ε. When a complaint is filed, the director shall present the complaint to the complaint review committee and make recommendations whether the conduct alleged in the complaint is within the civil enforcement jurisdiction of the board and warrants investigation. - The complaint review committee shall dismiss a F. complaint that is frivolous, unfounded or outside the board's civil enforcement jurisdiction within ten days of receipt of the complaint. - If a complaint is dismissed as frivolous, unfounded or outside the board's jurisdiction, the complaint .206074.2 review committee shall notify the complainant of the complaint's dismissal and notify the respondent of the specific allegations in and the dismissal of the complaint.
+A complainant shall be notified of the complainant's ability to appeal a dismissal to the board.

-- G. If the complaint review committee determines that a complaint is under the jurisdiction of another entity, the committee shall, within ten days of receipt of the complaint, forward the complaint to the relevant entity.
-A complaint shall be deemed to have been filed timely, for the purpose of the relevant entity's deadlines, if the complaint is prepared in compliance with the requirements in this section and is filed with the board. - H. If a complaint is dismissed as frivolous, unfounded or outside the board's jurisdiction, or is forwarded to another entity, the complaint review committee shall notify the complainant of the complaint's dismissal or referral to another entity and notify the respondent of the specific allegations in and the dismissal or referral of the complaint.
-A complainant shall be notified of the complainant's ability to appeal a dismissal to the board. - I. A complaint that is filed with the board that alleges a breach by a board member shall be forwarded to the judicial standards commission. - J. If the complaint review committee determines that there is sufficient cause to proceed with an investigation, it shall investigate the complaint.
-As part of .204365.5 an investigation, the complaint review committee may request that the district court issue subpoenas requiring the attendance of witnesses or the production of books, records, documents or other evidence reasonably related to the investigation.
+If the complaint review committee determines Η. that there is sufficient cause to proceed with an investigation, it shall investigate the complaint.
+As part of an investigation, the complaint review committee may request that the district court issue subpoenas requiring the attendance of witnesses or the production of books, records, documents or other evidence reasonably related to the investigation.
 After the service of a subpoena, if a person neglects or refuses to comply with the subpoena, the board may apply to a district court for an order enforcing the subpoena and compelling compliance.
 The complaint review committee may administer oaths, interview witnesses and examine books, records, documents and other evidence reasonably related to the complaint.
-All testimony in an investigation shall be under oath, and the respondent shall have the right to be represented by legal counsel.
+All testimony in an investigation shall be under oath, and the respondent shall have the right to be represented by legal counsel and to request that the district court issue subpoenas requiring the attendance of witnesses or the production of books, records, documents or other evidence reasonably related to the complaint.
 A public employee or public official who is a respondent shall be entitled to representation by the risk management division of the general services department, a local risk management entity or other appropriate insurance carrier.